 - 1. Discipline shall be administered when necessary to protect students, school employees, or property and to maintain essential order and discipline. - 2.
 Students shall be treated fairly and equitably.
 Discipline shall be based on a careful assessment of the circumstances of each case.
 Administrators should use caution and should ordinarily consider developmentally appropriate interventions for very young children who engage in misconduct.
-Exclusionary consequences, such as in-school suspension (ISS) and out-of-school suspension (OSS), referral to a Disciplinary Alternative Education Program (DAEP), or expulsion to the Juvenile Justice Education Program (JJAEP) should be used only after behavioral interventions and supports have been exhausted.
-To the greatest extent possible, and except in situations where safety or the targeted students' issues dictate otherwise, administrators should work to keep students in school and provide them with the necessary behavioral supports and interventions.
+Exclusionary consequences, such as in-school suspension (ISS) and out-ofschool suspension (OSS) and referral to a Disciplinary Alternative Education Program (DAEP) should be used only after alternative behavioral interventions and supports have been exhausted.
+To the greatest extent possible, and except in situations where safety or the targeted students'

+issues dictate otherwise, administrators should work to keep students in school and provide them with the necessary behavioral supports and interventions.
 ISS, OSS, or DAEP referral should be reserved as a consequence for student conduct when other documented options either have not been effective or will not serve to protect other students and staff at the school or will not preserve an orderly school environment.
-When using ISS, OSS, or a DAEP referral, the length of removal should start with the minimum (e.g. partialday suspension) in order to minimize any adverse impact it may have on the student's academic success.
+When using ISS, OSS, or a DAEP referral, the length of removal should start with the minimum (e.g., partial-day suspension) in order to minimize any adverse impact it may have on the student's academic success.